przemyslawbialon/okteto_wake/README.md

 - Template variables in plist file (like `${HOME}`) are automatically replaced with actual paths during deployment
 - All paths are made absolute during installation to ensure LaunchAgent works correctly

-### Status Check Script
+### Status Check Scripts

-- Located in `check_status.sh`
+- `check_status.sh` - Provides detailed LaunchAgent status information with color-coded output
-- Provides detailed status information with color-coded output
+- `check_okteto_status.sh` - Shows the status of your active Okteto namespace
-- Can be run independently or through `make status`
+- Both scripts can be run independently or through make commands
-- Shows detailed error messages when issues occur
+- Show detailed error messages when issues occur

 ### Logs